-If the Member has not returned a completed reappointment application to the MSSD within thirty (30) days of the email required under Subsection 4.3.2, above, then the MSSD will sendemail a final reminder allowing a fifteen (15) day extension. from the date of the reminder email.
-Failure of a Medical Staff Member to return a completed application for reappointment at least seventy-five (75) days prior to the expiration of his/herthe Member's current term can result in automatic termesignation of the Member's Privileges effective on the date the Member's current term expires.
+If the Member has not returned a completed reappointment application to the MSSD within thirty (30) days of the email required under Subsection 4.3.2, above, then the MSSD will email a final reminder allowing a fifteen (15) day extension from the date of the reminder email.
+Failure of a Medical Staff Member to return a completed application for reappointment at least seventy-five (75) days prior to the expiration of the Member's current term can result in automatic resignation of the Member's Privileges effective on the date the Member's current term expires.
 The respective Clinical Service Chief shall be notified in writing of the delinquent reappointment and pending termination.
-Members who automatically resign under this section will be processed as a reappointment if he/she After the passing of the 15 day extension period and after the Clinical Service Chief is notified, the MSSD will check with the Clinical Service Chief regarding the status of the Member's Privileges, including regarding any discussion of submission of the reappointment application.
-If no progress has been made by the Member in addressing the reappointment application submission, the MSSD will forward information about the potential automatic resignation of the Member's Privileges to the Credentials Committee for review and a final decision regarding the automatic resignation.
-A Member who automatically resigns under this section will be processed as a reappointment if the Member submits a completed reappointment application within thirty (30) days from the date of termination adverse recommendation or a final adverse decision, shall not be eligible to reapply to the Medical Staff for a period of two (2) years from the date of the final adverse decision or resignation.
-Thereafter, the Applicant may apply as a new Applicant and must submit information to demonstrate that the basis for the earlier adverse decision or recommendation no longer exists.
+After the passing of the 15 day extension period and after the Clinical Service Chief is notified, the MSSD will check with the Clinical Service Chief regarding the status of the Member's Privileges, including regarding any discussion of submission of the reappointment application.
+If no progress has been made by the Member in addressing the reappointment application of the Member's Privileges to the Credentials Committee for review and a final decision regarding the automatic resignation.

+A Member who automatically resigns under this section will be processed as a reappointment if the Member submits a completed reappointment application within thirty (30) days from the date of termination.